vegaprotocol/documentation/docs/tutorials/building-a-bot/streaming-data.md

 ## Listener

-This tutorial will be using the methods from the [REST API](../../api/rest/data-v2/trading-data-service.mdx) `Subscription` endpoint for these streams.
+This tutorial will be using the methods from the [WebSocket API](../../api/websocket.md) for these streams.
 To start off with, add these two new lines to the `requirements.txt` file:

 ```
 rel